itsgokulram/youtube_data_harvest/README.md

 Configuration:

-1.Run the initial sql file once to create the tables as needed
+1.Run the initial create_tables.sql file once to create the tables as needed

-2.Open the youtube_main.py file in the project directory.
+2.Open the main.py file in the project directory.

-3.Set the desired configuration options:
+3.Set the desired configuration options

 4.Specify your YouTube API key.